nygctech/PySeq2500/README.md

 hs.obj.move(O)       # O should be between 0 and 65000
 ```

-The safest way to move the stage out to load slides onto it is `hs.move_stage_out()`.
+To move the stage out to load slides onto it is `hs.move_stage_out()`.

-Also I would first move the stage in the y direction, into the hiseq before moving it in the x direction because there are some knobs at the front of the hiseq that the stage can run into.
+Generally, when moving the stage, position the stage in the y direction first, into the hiseq, and then position it in the x direction because there are some knobs at the front of the hiseq that the stage can run into.

 During `hs.intializeInstruments()`, the staged is homed to **Y=0, X=30000, Z=0, and O=30000** (although there is no homing for the objective).